 6. Can HIV infection be managed without antiretroviral treatment?

 Much can be done to remain well for many years after HIV infection.
 Minor problems can also be successfully managed.
-However, antiretroviral treatment is the only effective management when a patient develops AIDS.
+However, ART is the only effective management to prevent HIV developing into AIDS.

 Case study 2

 A healthy man with asymptomatic HIV infection has been followed up at a local clinic for a number of years.
 At his last visit his CD4 count is 650 cells/µl.

 Yes, as the normal range is 500 to 1500 cells/µl.

 2. When should his CD4 count be repeated?

 A patient with asymptomatic HIV infection who has chosen not to start ARVs should have a routine CD4 count measured every 6 months.

 3. How fast does a CD4 count fall?

 The rate of fall varies from one person to another.
 However, the CD4 count in most HIV-infected people falls by 25 to 50 cells/µl each year.